sebkur/javadoc-ng/README.md

   to
   [javadoc-ng](https://javadocng.mobanisto.com/guava-29.0/src-html/com/google/common/base/Splitter.html))
-* The development has really just begun, so you can shape the features it supports and get your documentation to look the way you want it to
+* The development has really just begun, so you can shape the features it supports and get your documentation to look the way you want it to.
+We're looking for any open source project interested in this and we're happy to let your needs guide the next steps of development.

 ## How does it work?